At last, some space.

 Later, there was the 'The Orange Alternative' - artists, activists, hippies and punks who in the 1980’s Poland decided to resist the military dictatorship where all protest was illegal, by calling for a Gnome parade.
 Months of grafitti with a simple image of a gnome, was followed by the manufacture of tens of thousands of orange gnome hats.
 Over 20,000 young people braved the junta and took to the streets dressed as gnomes and demanding “KING SIZE for everyone” – “DOWN WITH GARGAMELL” as well as other surreal slogans.
 The authorities could not bring the tanks in as this did not feel like a political protest and yet it was the first time people had reclaimed public space!
 Months later the Berlin wall came down and the Soviet empire collapsed.
 The Orange Alternative had been one of the earliest groups to resist, but not in a way that anyone expected.
 They had opened up space.
 Like all the best creative resistance it was an act of courage, creativity and cheek that changed the world.
 These are but three examples of a long and rich secret history that we need to remember in moments like now.

-For more on creative resistance, download (or order the printed version) A Users Guide to Demanding the Impossible, by the Laboratory of Insurrectionary Imagination.
+For more on creative resistance, see A Users Guide to Demanding the Impossible by the Laboratory of Insurrectionary Imagination.